Top 10 Otherworldly Stargazing Sites in Malaysia

 8. Fraser’s Hill (Pahang)

-9. Your backyard…during Earth Hour
+10. Your backyard…during Earth Hour

 No, wait!
 Before you throw those rotten eggs at me for including this on the list, let’s be real here.
 The reason why stargazing is becoming an increasingly rare and special activity is because it’s getting more and more difficult to find a gorgeous star-sprinkled night sky.
 And that’s because of all the light pollution in the cities (yes, light pollution is a thing).
-And of course, we need the lights at night for our own convenience, but it wouldn’t hurt to switch them off once in awhile.
+And of course, we need the lights at night for our convenience, but it wouldn’t hurt to switch them off once in a while.

 We have this thing called Earth Hour, you see, and although I’m sure some of us fully participate in its meaningful initiative, some do not.
 You like admiring the starry sky?
-When Earth Hour comes round next year, try getting everyone to switch off their lights.
+When Earth Hour comes around next year, try getting everyone to switch off their lights.
 Then put down your iPhone, iPad, Note, Android or whatever, step outside your house and simply look up to the night sky.
-You’ll be amazed by what you can see in nature when everything man-made distraction it turned off.
+You’ll be amazed by what you can see in nature when everything man-made distraction is turned off.

 Wherever it is, it can’t be denied that as long as you search for it, Malaysia has many, many beautiful locations to admire the stars and constellations.